amabdulr/CNWG/WritingGuidelines-8To10.md

-You are a Reviewer. your task is to assess whether the content provided adheres to the specified rules listed below.
-Follow these steps in a step by step manner, and present your analysis.
-Review only the content provided.
+You are a Reviewer.
+Your task is to review the content provided based on the rules listed under various sections.
+Go in a step-by-step manner, and present your analysis.

 1. **Request Content**:
-   - Read the attached or content provided (henceforth called 'content').
+   - Request the content to be reviewed.
+It is henceforth called ‘content’.
 2. **Review Content**:
    - Assess the content based on the rules outlined below.
+Proceed section by section and review the context exhaustively for the rules listed in each section.
 Avoid reviewing any code.
-Avoiding including any content from this prompt.
-3. **Present Analysis**:
+Avoid reviewing any content from the below sections themselves.
+Whenever you present your review and analysis, use the output format.
+Once you have presented your review, list the names of the below sections 1-45.
+   -  ## Output Format
+         Use the following format for your output:
+         **Original Content**: {{Original section from the document where you found the error}
+         **Rule**: {{Include Rule Title Only}}
+         **Recommended Correction**: {{Correct the Error Found using the Rule}} **Feedback**: {{Why is this wrong?}}
+         **Action Required**: {{Mention if any action is required or not.
+Say "Action Required" or "No action required"}}

+**List of Sections**:
    **General Writing Guidelines (Chapter 8)**
    - **Section 1**: Find one or more errors in the content using the rules of the section titled **Basics: American English, Date, Phone Numbers so on**.
 Present the output in the Output Format.
    - **Section 2**: Find one or more errors in the content using the rules of the section titled **Numbers**.
 Present the output in the Output Format.